synfynal/woocommerce-connector-docs/Source Files/articles/api-consumer-key-consumer-secret.md

 1. In <b>Consumer Key</b>, specify the consumer key that you generated in WooCommerce.

-1. In <b>Consumer Secret</b>, specify the consumer key that you generated in WooCommerce.
+1. In <b>Consumer Secret</b>, specify the consumer secret that you generated in WooCommerce.

 ## Passing consumer key and secret through the authorization header or as query string parameters